Financial Aid for Graduate School: The Ultimate Guide

 Types of Financial Aid For Graduate Students

-Financial help for students can be merit- and need-based.
+Financial help for students can be merit- or need-based.
 The three main types of financial help you can get to pay for your graduate education are grants, scholarships, and loans.
-Grants and scholarships are generally merit-based, while loans are usually need-based.
+Grants and scholarships are generally based on academic merit, while loans are usually based on financial need.

 Graduate School Scholarships